dwbuiten/obuparse/README.md

 Tools
 -----

-The `tools` directory contains some example tools used during development.
-In the future, it will hopefully contain some more useful things like an OBU dump tool.
+The `tools` directory contains a simple tool to parse and serialize OBUs from an IVF file into JSON, called `dumpobu`.